wamp-proto/wamp-proto/spec/basic.md

 2. against an issuing certificate/key hard-wired into the *Client*
 3. by using new mechanisms like [DNSSEC](http://en.wikipedia.org/wiki/Dnssec)/[DANE](http://en.wikipedia.org/wiki/DNS-based_Authentication_of_Named_Entities)/[TLSA](http://en.wikipedia.org/wiki/TLSA_record#TLSA)

-Further, when a *Client* connects to a *Router* over a local-only transport such as Unix domain sockets, the filesystem permissions can be used to create implicit trust.
+Further, when a *Client* connects to a *Router* over a local-only transport such as Unix domain sockets, the file system permissions can be used to create implicit trust.
 E.g. if only the OS user under which the *Router* runs has the permission to create a Unix domain socket under a specific path, *Clients* connecting to that path can trust in the router authenticity.

 #### Client Authentication